bbeatrix/introvae/README.md

-# Tensorflow implementation of IntroVAE
+# Tensorflow Implementation of IntroVAE

 This repository contains an implementation of the IntroVAE model in tensorflow based on the paper titled "IntroVAE: Introspective Variational Autoencoders for Photographic Image Synthesis" https://arxiv.org/abs/1807.06358.